Fisherman Catches Woolly Mammoth Tooth, Auctions It to Help Ukraine

 While dredging for scallops in late December off the coast of Newburyport, Massachusetts, a crew called the New England Fishmongers, based in Portsmouth, New Hampshire, pulled up something unusual.

-Captain Tim Rider took the 11-inch, seven-pound artifact to experts at the University of New Hampshire, who identified it as the tooth of a woolly mammoth.
+Captain Tim Rider took the 11-inch, 7-pound artifact to experts at the University of New Hampshire, who identified it as the tooth of a woolly mammoth.

 "It's quite big," said UNH geology professor Will Clyde.